qor/doc/admin/actions.md

     * `Context`, `*admin.Context`.
 The context of [QOR Admin](/admin/README.md).
 Check Admin context for more detail.
     * `Argument`, `interface{}`.
 The argument of user input. check [Action with user input](#action-with-user-input) for example.

-  Also has a function `FindSelectedRecords`, it returns checked records in bulk action mode, return current record in other mode.
+  Also, has a function `FindSelectedRecords`, it returns checked records in bulk action mode, return current record in other modes.

 * Permission